RuMurf/tunder/README.md

 [![Product Name Screen Shot][product-screenshot]](https://github.com/RuMurf/tunder)

-For my undergraduate final year project I was tasked with researching and developing a music recognition application (similar existing applications such as Shazam and Musicxmatch).
+For my undergraduate final year project I was tasked with researching and developing a music recognition application (similar to existing applications such as Shazam and Musicxmatch).
 This is the resulting application.

 After experimenting with different Machine Learning and Information Retrieval methods I decided to follow a similar approach to the original [Shazam algorithm][Shazam-paper].